Posted in Uncategorized

 shallow bewitched, emasculated by fear, minds entrapped

-The bank accounts of preachers, politicians, public servants swell
+The bank accounts of preachers, politicians, and public servants swell

 as ranks of new ogbanjes now begin to emerge,